hyperledger-labs/splice/README.md

 ## TODO Comments

-Call `./scripts/check-todos.sh` to extract a list of all TODO comments in the project, and get a list of TODO comments that do not conform to the [style guidelines](https://github.com/DACH-NY/canton/blob/main/contributing/README.md#todo-comments).
+Call `./scripts/check-todos.sh` to extract a list of all TODO comments in the project, and get a list of TODO comments that do not conform [Canton's TODO style guidelines](https://github.com/DACH-NY/canton/blob/main/contributing/README.md#todo-comments).
+Note that in contrast to these guidelines, we
+- disallow `FIXME` comments on `main`
+- use a double-number milestone format, e.g. `M1-92`
+- ignore `.. todo::` comments in .rst files
+- use normal .rst comments, e.g., `..
+TODO(M1-14): some left-over doc work`

+Note that these guidelines are enforced in CI.

 ### Managing Canton for Tests